LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 filter(surveys, !is.na(weight))
 ```

 * Keep the function `is.na()` in mind.
-You will use it often to filter missing values in combination with other conditions.
+You will use it often to filter missing values in combination with other statements.
 * For example, we might want all of the data on a particular species that has weight data:

 ```r